 - Waukesha County Public Health Center – Waukesha (cost $20)

 514 Riverview Avenue

-The test consists of two parts: written exam and skills evaluation.
+- The test consists of two parts: written exam and skills evaluation.
 The fee for the test will be approximately $115.
-To obtain more detailed information regarding the test, you can go to Pearson VUE.
-Once at the home page, go to the "registry" link, scroll down to "Wisconsin Nurses Aides" and click on to "candidate handbook".
+To obtain more detailed information regarding the test, you can go to the Pearson VUE website www.pearsonvue.com.
+Once at the home page, click on “Search Nurse Aide Registry”, then scroll down to "Wisconsin Nurse Aides" and click on "Candidate Handbook".

 Credit Transfer Opportunities

 WCTC has agreements with local high schools and various four-year colleges and universities that enable students to transition more seamlessly from high school to WCTC to four-year colleges.
 Transcripted credit agreements provide high school students the opportunity to take WCTC courses at their high schools.
 Agreements with four-year colleges enable WCTC graduates in selected programs to transfer credits, often at junior-level standing.
 Agreements currently in place for this program are listed below.

 There are currently no college credit agreements for Nursing Assistant.
 For more information, contact your academic advisor.